Student Financial Aid

 In addition, grants and scholarships are considered income in the income supervision.
 However, grants and scholarships associated with international student exchange programmes are not taken into account.
 The study grant, housing allowance and student loan do not count as income.

 Your annual income limit depends on how many months of student financial aid you have collected during the calendar year.
 Your income is not checked when your financial aid is paid, and therefore you must see to it yourself that it does not exceed the allowed limit.
 Your income will be checked once your taxation data has been completed.
 Any excess aid paid to you will be recovered in accordance with the Student Financial Aid Decree with a 7.5% interest.
 You can avoid this by voluntarily paying back the excess amount of student financial aid, which has to be done by the end of May in the year following the year you collected the aid.
-You can check your annual income limit and cancel or pay back overpaid aid on at www.kela.fi/web/en/income-own-income.
+You can check your annual income limit and cancel or pay back overpaid aid on at https://www.kela.fi/impact-of-income-higher-education.

 Leave a Reply